pivotal/docs-tap/scst-store/install-scst-store.hbs.md

-# Install Supply Chain Security Tools - Store independent from Tanzu Application Platform profiles
+# Install Supply Chain Security Tools - Store

-This topic describes how you can install Supply Chain Security Tools (SCST) - Store from the Tanzu Application Platform package repository.
+This topic describes how you can install Supply Chain Security Tools (SCST) - Store independently from Tanzu Application Platform (commonly known as TAP) profiles.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install Supply Chain Security Tools - Store.
 For more information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).

 ## <a id='prereqs'></a>Prerequisites

-Before installing SCST - Store:
+Before installing SCST - Store from the Tanzu Application Platform package repository:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).